google/turbinia/docs/developer/contributing.md

 Make sure to review and make any necessary changes to the ```pyproject.toml``` file (e.g. the version number) and run ```poetry lock``` from the ```api/client``` directory when done.

+#### Development flows

+We have written several documents for you to get started developing.
+If you use VSCode you can follow our [codelab](https://turbinia.readthedocs.io/en/latest/developer/turbinia-codelab-analyser.html) and accompanying [VSCode Development Setup](https://turbinia.readthedocs.io/en/latest/developer/develop-vscode.html) document to get started.
+Should you prefer a different development flow we have written a couple of documents to get you started [here](https://turbinia.readthedocs.io/en/latest/developer/index.html)

 #### The small print

 Contributions made by corporations are covered by a different agreement than the